Silicide: Structure

+Preparation and reactivity

+Most silicides are produced by direct combination of the elements.
+However, the process is extremely exothermic and control of the reaction poor.
+In rare cases, a metal oxide can undergo silicobaric reduction, in which pure silicon deoxygenates the metal to a silicon oxide, which is then removed by a vacuum.
+Alternatively, molten aluminum or copper are adequate solvents for the alloying.

 A silicide prepared by a self-aligned process is called a salicide.
 This is a process in which silicide contacts are formed only in those areas in which deposited metal (which after annealing becomes a metal component of the silicide) is in direct contact with silicon, hence, the process is self-aligned.
 It is commonly implemented in MOS/CMOS processes for ohmic contacts of the source, drain, and poly-Si gate.

 Alkali and alkaline earth metals

-Group 1 and 2 silicides e.g. Na2Si and Ca2Si react with water, yielding hydrogen and/or silanes.

-When magnesium silicide is placed into hydrochloric acid, HCl(aq), the gas silane, SiH4, is produced.
-This gas is the silicon analogue of methane, CH4, but is more reactive.
-Silane is pyrophoric, that is, due to the presence of oxygen, it spontaneously combusts in air: